bneijt/autotrash/README.md

     poetry shell
     autotrash --help

-All pull requests and master builds are tested using github actions and require [`black`](https://github.com/psf/black) formatting.
+All pull requests and master builds are tested using github actions and require pre-commit to succeed.